6 examples of successful email courses and how to copy them

 With more than a handful of leaders to guide the creation of your successful email course, it’s time to tackle their tactics.

-And if you’re looking for a place to create, send, and manage your email course from -- alongside some world-class support -- then check out this free two-week trial while you’re at it.
+And if you’re looking for a platform to create, send, and manage your email course from -- alongside some world-class support -- get your free Podia account today .